‘The Orkney imagination is haunted by time.’ George Mackay Brown

 The ancient monuments of central Orkney comprise the Heart of Neolithic Orkney World Heritage Site, and have become recognisable landmarks of West Mainland and include the Stones of Stenness, the Ring of Brodgar and other standing stones composed of large flags of Devonian sandstone.
 Maes Howe and Unstan (Onston) cairns, in contrast, form distinctive, grass-covered low mounds in the landscape.

-The images used to promote this tour were captured by Colin Prior either on a personal trip or on a previous tour and are representative of the type of weather that we may or may not experience throughout the duration of this tour.
-In Scotland, one must be prepared for constant change.
+The images used to promote this tour were captured by Colin on previous trips and are representative of the conditions which may or may not be encountered throughout its duration - in Scotland, one must be prepared for constant change.